US allows more baby formula imports to fight shortage

 The shortage stems from a February recall by Abbott that exacerbated ongoing supply chain disruptions among formula makers, leaving fewer options on stores shelves across much of the country.
 The shortage has led retailers like CVS and Walgreens to limit how many containers customers can purchase per visit.

-Abbott’s voluntary recall was triggered by four illnesses reported in babies who had consumed powdered formula from the Michigan plant.
+Abbott’s voluntary recall was triggered by four illnesses reported in babies who had consumed powdered formula from its plant.
 All four infants were hospitalized with a rare type of bacterial infection and two died.

 Chicago-based Abbott has emphasized that its products have not been directly linked to the bacterial infections in children.
-Samples of the bacteria found at its plant did not match the strains collected from the babies by federal investigators.
-The company has repeatedly stated it is ready to resume manufacturing, pending an FDA decision.
+Samples of the bacteria found at its plant did not match the strains collected from two babies by federal investigators.

+But FDA officials pushed back on that reasoning Monday on a call with reporters— their first time publicly addressing the company's argument.
+FDA staffers noted they were unable to collect bacterial strains from two of the four patients, limiting their chances of finding a match

+“Right from the get-go we were limited in our ability to determine with a causal link whether the product was linked to these four cases because we only had sequences on two," FDA's food director Susan Mayne said.

-Former FDA officials say fixing the type of problems uncovered at Abbott’s plant takes time, and infant formula facilities receive more scrutiny than other food facilities.
+Fixing the violations uncovered at Abbott’s plant takes time, according to former FDA officials.
 Companies need to exhaustively clean the facility and equipment, retrain staff, repeatedly test and document there is no contamination.

 As part of the FDA's new import policy, regulators said companies would need to provide documentation of their factory's inspections.